zizkebab/check-reserved-instances/README.rst

     Not sending email for this report

-In this example, you can easily see that an m2.2xlarge was spun up in the wrong AZ (us-east-1b vs. us-east-1a), as well as an m1.small.
+In this example, you can easily see that an m2.2xlarge was spun up in the wrong AZ (us-east-1b vs. us-east-1a).
+A c4.large regional benefit reserved instance is also unutilized.
 The “NOT RESERVED!” section shows that you could benefit from reserving:

 -  \(1) t1.micro